Mayankrajawat208/ChitChat/README.md

 Stream API for scalable chat and call backend
 WebRTC for real-time video/audio communication Inspired by modern UI/UX chat platforms
-Made with ❤️ by Suryansh Singh
+Made with ❤️ by Mayank RajaWat